top of page

 Payment plans are available.

-We have a few partial work trade position available.
-Please inquire with registration.
+We have three partial work-trade position available.
+Please inquire here.

-You will be invited to add a donation to the Dagara people in Berkino Faso onto your contribution, to support the lineage that sparked the reemergence of communal griefwork.
+You will be invited to add a donation to the Dagara people in Berkino Faso onto your contribution, to support the lineage that sparked the reemergence of communal grief work in these lands.

 Meet Us